Graham Kubank

 Butch Hays (24.6 points, 4.5 rebounds, and 9.0 assists) and Mark Davis (23.0 points and 14.7 rebounds) would lead the team as Kubank contributed 9.1 points, 2.8 rebounds, and 3.1 assists alongside the all-star pair, helping the 36ers return to the playoffs.
 Finishing in fourth place (16-10) during the regular season, Adelaide faced off against Melbourne in the elimination finals.
 Adelaide would defeat Melbourne (2-0) to reach the semi finals only to then be eliminated by the defending and eventual champions Perth (0-2).

-The season was also the team’s last playing out of the 3,000 seat Apollo Stadium which had opened in 1969.
+1991 was also the last season the 36ers would play out of the 3,000 seat Apollo Stadium.

 1992